ttappr/hexchat-api/README.md

                         hc.print("Hello, Hexchat!");

+                        // Apply an operation to the string
+                        // in the `UserData`.
                         user_data.apply(|msg: &&str| {
                             hc.print(msg);
                         });

                         Eat::All
                     },
-                    "Prints \"Hello, Hexchat!\", and the user data.", udata);
+                    "Prints \"Hello, Hexchat!\", \
+                    and the user data.",
+                    udata);
     1
 }